Seoul Digital Nomad Guide

 • ☕ Utterly next-level café culture, countless laptop-friendly workspaces

-• 🚊 Top-tier public transportation (subway + buses, cheap and clean)
+• 🚊 Top-tier public transportation; subway + buses are cheap and clean

 • 🏙️ Fun, photogenic city life—historical, modern, and quirky all at once